 If there are any stubborn food particles stuck to the blade, the best course of action is to soak the knife for a few minutes in a mixture of hot water and dish soap.
 While it may seem easier to scrub until the food comes off, aggressively scrubbing the blade could lead to you accidentally cutting yourself.
 Soaking the blade for a few minutes is usually enough to loosen up the particles and make them easy to wipe off without incident.

 Knife sharpening and honing can be thought of like taking care of your teeth.
 Honing is like brushing your teeth—do it often.
-Sharpening is like going to the dentist—twice a year should do.Why Sharp Knives are Important
+Sharpening is like going to the dentist—twice a year should do.

 You are also likely using more force to get the blade through and if it slips, all of that force could end up going directly into your hand.
 It’s better to be safe than sorry and keep up with knife sharpening and maintenance for this reason.

-We receive plenty of questions from customers who want to make sure they’re taking the best care possible of their Knives.
-We compiled some of our most-frequently asked questions so you can stay in the know about knife sharpening before you even make your first cut.What Is the Ideal Knife Sharpness?
+Since we receive plenty of questions from customers who want to make sure they’re taking the best care possible of their knives, we compiled answers to some of most-frequently asked questions so you can stay in the know about knife sharpening before you even make your first cut.

 In general, knife sharpness relates to the angle of the blade—the more acute the angle, the sharper the blade will be.
 In most cases, the ideal degree for a knife will be between 15 and 30 degrees.
-High-quality knives will come out of the box at the right angle, and you won’t have to worry about the angle as you start slicing.How Do I Know When a Knife Needs to Be Sharpened?
+Eastern knives are typically sharpened to 15 degrees, while Western knives are typically sharpened to 20 degrees.